t-hamano/piano-block/readme.txt

 Piano Block is a plugin that allow you to play a variety of tones using the piano keyboard on the block editor.
 This plugin does not add any useful features to WordPress, nor does it add any useful blocks to help you write posts.
-Let's insert this blocks and enjoy the music if you are stuck in writing an article or just want a little distraction.
+Let's insert this block and enjoy the music if you are stuck in writing an article or just want a little distraction.

 - 14 instruments
 - Realistic sound based on sound sources sampled from actual instruments